chavishif/menu_basic_project/README.md

-Basic project of menu of resteruant
+practice of flask and HTML